liufancs/liufancs.github.io/_pages/about.md

 This is Fan Liu's personal homepage.

 ## A short introduction
-I am an engineer, hydro-climatologist and researcher.
-My research focuses on drought detection and attribution, as well as prediction using GCM simulations.
-I mainly use statistical tools to carry out my research works.
-I am also an R enthusiast.
-I am currently working at [WRC@UNSW](https://www.wrc.unsw.edu.au/).
+I am a Ph.D Candidate with the School of Computer Science and Technology, Shandong University, China.
+I reveived the B.Eng. degree from Southeast University in China and the Master degree from the Kansai University in Japan.
+My research interests include information retrieval, multimedia and privacy preservation.
+I am currently studying at [N-CRiPT@NUS](https://ncript.comp.nus.edu.sg/).

 <b>RESEARCH INTEREST:</b>
-* Wavelet based time series decomposition and transformation
+* Information Retrieval
-* Hydro-climatological modelling and forecasting
+* Multimedia
-* Climate change impact on the water cycle (e.g. floods and droughts)
+* Privacy Preservation

 ## Selected Publications